UPDATED: Sequence Assembly

 spades.py -s BC30.trim.fastq –iontorrent -k 21,33,55,77,99,127 -o BC30spades

-WARNING: You can’t just run the jobs on mamba with a direct command line command.
-You need to submit your job with a simple qsub script following the instructions here.
+WARNING: You can’t just run the jobs on Centaurus with a direct command line command.
+You need to submit your job with a simple slurm script following the instructions here.

 SPAdes will run very quickly on the Ion Torrent data, so you can test out at least two sets of parameters and compare the results.
 For instance, you can test to see what the difference in your outcome is if you use the –careful option or not.
 Or you can choose to run –only-assembler and not the built-in read error correction, or see what happens if you use the raw data with and without QC.